What Is a Jumbo Loan?

 Fannie Mae and Freddie Mac only buy mortgages meeting their guidelines for down payment, credit score, post-closing reserves, and loan amount.

-For most Florida counties, the 2019 conforming loan limit went up to $484,350 (for a single-family home purchase).
+For most Florida counties, the 2023 conforming loan limit went up to $726,000 (for a single-family home purchase).
 That’s the “baseline” limit used for most counties across the United States.
-The one exception is Monroe County, Florida.
-In that county, the 2019 FHA loan limit will remain at $529,000.
+The one exception in Florida is Monroe County.
+In that county, the 2023 FHA loan limit is $874,000.

 Loans greater than these limits are usually called Jumbo Mortgages and can also be called non-conforming mortgages.